 There is little research on how effective dental dams are at preventing the spread of STIs.

-However, when a person uses them correctly, they can help reduce the chance of transmitting and contracting STIs.
+However, when a person uses them correctly, they can help

 - heat and friction, such as storing a condom packet in a wallet